abhilipsasahoo03/My-Hashnode-Articles/clfft6up2000009l552xxfval.md

 `my_venv\Scripts\activate.bat`

 And, Eureka!
-My virtual environment is ready for the concert!
+My virtual environment was ready for the concert!

 ## Creating a session